john-science/LetsLearnAndroid/README.md

 ## Apps

-1. [Roleplaying Dice](RoleplayingDice/) - Calculator-like tool for Dungeons & Dragons players to roll dice
+1. [Roleplaying Dice](RoleplayingDice/) - Calculator-like tool for gamers to roll various kinds of dice
 2. [CustomListExample](CustomListExample/) - Learning to use custom layouts and display images (of Cthulhu)